yiisoft/yii-bulma/README.md

 ### Register asset in application params

-You can register asset in the application parameters, `config/params.php`.
+You can register asset in the assets parameters, (by default, this is `config/packages/yiisoft/assets/params.php`).
 Asset will be available for all views of this application.

 ```php
 use Yiisoft\Yii\Bulma\Asset\BulmaAsset;